ivan-shishkov/async-chat-client/README.md

 ```

 In the window that appears, you must enter your preferred nickname and click on the "Register" button.
-After successful registration, the token for authorization will be saved in a text file.
+After successful registration, user credentials will be saved in a JSON file.

 ## Chat Client Module